The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Moreover, different information is stored in different IDBR tables that are specific to the business units.
 That is, not all firm-level information of interest to our analysis is stored in the data tables of a single IDBR business unit.
 This is mainly because of how information is stored on the IDBR and from which channel the information is collected.

 For example, details about location and employment are not stored in the IDBR VAT data tables.
-While the IDBR reporting unit data tables contain reporting unit-level geographical information, this is not available in the enterprise data tables.
+While the IDBR reporting unit data tables contain reporting unit-level geographical information.
 Besides, information on the IDBR is not real-time or near real-time, even though administrative information is usually updated on an as-and-when basis.
 There is often a time lag in the arrival of information.

 Pooling information recorded in different business units within a firm is a challenging exercise.
-It requires us to first construct an IDBR-linked dataset to combine the enterprise, reporting unit, and VAT unit data tables to re-establish the “lost” identity links within the same firms.
+It requires us to first construct an IDBR-linked dataset to combine the business units to re-establish the “lost” identity links within the same firms.
 Once this is done, we can then match the TiG data to the linked IDBR dataset.

 Pooling data stored in different IDBR business units also requires us to understand the limitations of the information derived from these different business units.
 For example, whether this information applies to the whole firm or only part of the firm.
 This concern arises as not all firms on the register have the simple structures shown in Figure 1.
 Many firms on the register have complex structures similar to Figure 2, with multiple business units at levels below the enterprise.
 We will explain in more detail the complications this causes.